 The landmark building is Hawa Mahal, or Palace of Winds, a gorgeous façade from 1799 right at the heart of the old town.
 Nearby is the City Palace, a large network of gates and buildings, and Jantar Mantar, a wonderful series of eighteen huge stone astronomical and astrological measuring devices, including the world’s largest sundial, all dating from the eighteenth century.
 The long streets of colonnaded bazaars surrounding these sights are among the most relaxed and entertaining in all of India.

 There are plenty of good hotels, but the stand-out is the Taj Rambagh Palace Hotel.

-Jaipur feels like a movie-set of archetypical Indian chaos morning, noon and night.
-The streets are crammed with cows, families of pigs, feral children, women spitting and men urinating; there is literally piss and shit all over the place.
+Jaipur feels like a movie-set of text-book Indian chaos morning, noon and night.
+The streets are crammed with lone cows, families of pigs, feral children, women spitting and men urinating; there is literally piss and shit all over the place.
 There is a riot of colour, a fanfare of noise and a quiver of smells while the roads are an anarchy of me-first grid-lock.
 Of course, it is precisely this frantic energy that tourists come to imbibe; but it is also this same cultural lack of respect for rules that means India has a long way to go before it can release the potential of its 1.3 billion citizens, 17.5% of the world total.